TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Dockstarter.md

 !!! info

-    The screenshots in the examples are using the following root path `/storage`
+    The screenshots in the examples use `/storage` for the root path.

 - [Sonarr](#sonarr)
 - [Radarr](#radarr)